c-dilks/git-tutorial/README.md

 standard `git` commands.
 When you start working collaboratively or using Continuous Integration, then you'll start to see their differences.

+## Getting Access to GitHub/GitLab/`code.jlab.org`

-> [!NOTE]
+> [!IMPORTANT]
+> You may skip this section, if you want, but to fully benefit from this
-> To fully benefit from this tutorial, you'll need an account on one of these; example commands
+> tutorial, you'll need an account on a `git` remote host.
-> will assume GitHub.
-If you do not want to create an account, you may still keep following
+> If you do not want to create an account, you may still
-> the tutorial, keeping in mind that:
+> keep following the tutorial, keeping in mind that:
 > - you must use HTTPS addresses when running `git clone`, replacing
 >   ```
 >   git@github.com: